jaywor1/easyeffects-presets/README.md

-# easyeffects-presets
+# Easy Effects Presets

-Easyeffects presets, feel free to contribute with yours using MR
+Feel free to contribute with yours using MR!

 ## Presets